This adorable stuffed animal robot will nibble on your finger because that's what we need now

 When you're feeling stressed, do you sometimes absentmindedly nibble on your finger?
 It helps a little, right?
 Now imagine a robot that can do it for you.
-That's the simple and slightly strange concept behind Yukai Engineering's new Amagami Ham Ham robot bear that it's unveiling at CES 2022: Stick your finger in its tiny mouth and it will nibble on the digit.
+That's the simple and slightly strange concept behind Yukai Engineering's new Amagami Ham Ham robot bear, which the company is unveiling at CES 2022: Stick your finger in its tiny mouth and it will nibble on the digit.

 The character design is based on Liv Heart's Nemu Nemu series, which, somewhat unsurprisingly, deals with a white bear who creates "Healing Study School" to help humans relax and heal.
 While there are no images on Liv Heart's site of these bears nibbling any human parts, it's clear that Amagami Ham Ham's intention is the same.